MyroslavRepin/utlib/README.md

 ## 📄 Documentation

 Official documentation is coming soon.
-For now, explore the source code and docstrings to understand available functionality.
+For now, explore the source code and **README** to understand available functionality.

 If you have any ideas or requests for the documentation, feel free to share!